Sayedashams/Sayedashams/README.md

 ---

 ### 💥 Quick Byte
-I can analyze data in Power BI, sketch UI in Canva or Figma, debug Python code and still forget what I actually sat down to do 😄
+From business analysis and Power BI dashboards to Figma prototypes and web development—I enjoy solving problems, even if I sometimes forget what I was solving. 😄

 ---

 ### 📫 Reach Me
-- Email: sayedashams17@gmai.com
+- Email: sayedashams17@gmail.com

 <!--
 **Sayedashams/Sayedashams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.